-We legally purchase our stamps from thousands of supply partners and the public from businesses such as USPS and CVS; from bankrupt and liquidated businesses, to wedding organizers and stamp collectors.
+We legally purchase our stamps from thousands of supply partners and the public from businesses such as COSTCO and CVS; from bankrupt and liquidated businesses, to wedding organizers and stamp collectors.
 Because of this, we can acquire a lot of stamps at great prices and give the savings on to our clients.
 Our processes, product acquisitions and transactions are legally supported by our all-star legal team.
 All transactions are in compliance with the laws of the United States of America.

 FOREVER STAMP STORE was founded in 2018 and the company is located in Houston.
 Our online service enables small businesses, corporations and online retailers to obtain First-Class mail stamps at a lower price.
 We are the Authorized Retailer, providing the 100% authentic Post Stamps in best price with tax free and free shipping from US.

 FOREVER STAMP STORE is a privately held company and is not affiliated with or represented by the United States Postal Service or any other government institution, nor claim to operate or provide products and services on their behalf.

 About United States Postage Stamps

 Alexander M. Greig’s City Despatch Post, a private New York City carrier,issued the first adhesive stamps in the United States on February 1,1842.
 The Post Office Department bought Greig’s business that same year and continued use of the stamps for carrier service in New York City.

 After U.S. postage rates were simplified in 1845, New York City Postmaster Robert Morris, among others, provided special stamps or markings to indicate prepayment of postage.
 These now are known as Postmasters’ Provisionals.